Infineon/btsdk-utils/wmbt/ReadMe.txt

 *TELEC Reduced Hopping Transmit Test
 --------------------------------
+!!!!
+Important Note !!!!
+Sometime frequency hopping pattern cannot set to specified frequency.
+User needs to re-execute this command when such frequency pattern was seen.

 TELEC the Japanese government regulatory testing requires 20-ch reduced hopping pattern at each lower, middle, upper 20-channels.
 The DUT will transmit a specific packet at specific hopping channels.
 It works standalone, does not require peer device.